jcleveley-zz/EntityMapper/README.md

 # Entity Mapper

-The entity mapper is used to hydrate an array of data, usually from json_decode via a web service, to nested PHP objects.
+The entity mapper is used to hydrate an array of data, usually from json_decode via a web service, to custom nested PHP objects.

 To map the array to PHP objects you need to provide a map describing how the data should be transformed.

 ## Features

+* Simple way to transform raw data into your objects
 * Provides a way to use bespoke objects rather than accessing a large array
 * Helps to keep all your business logic in domain models
 * No inheritance required on your objects